Get up close and personal

 To top it all off, Grace Dickinson from Reptiles Etc will be joining us, with her rather unusual team.
 Get the opportunity to learn all about some other animals not normally kept here at the zoo.
 You may get the chance to see a selection of bugs, amphibians and reptiles, whilst being entertained by their expert animal handler.

 Not only that, but don’t forget to keep an eye out for any other special guests that may come too!

-All money raised from the event will go directly to our three charities, as without the support of people just like you, they would not be able to carry out the vital conservation work that they do.
+All money raised from the event will go directly to our four charities, as without the support of people just like you, they would not be able to carry out the vital conservation work that they do.

 With all the health and safety measures in place, including toilets, social distancing, hand-washing stations and extra hand-sanitising stations, all you will need to do is buy a ticket, bring your family, and enjoy the evening.
 The bar will be serving a range of drinks; however, the restaurant areas will remain closed due to government guidelines.

 To find out more about the three main charities we support click on the links below!